directvt/vtm/doc/architecture.md

 Desktop Server  |          |         | auto
 Desktop Monitor |          |         | auto

-The internal operating mode is determined by the command line options used.
+The internal operating mode is determined by the command-line options used.
 By default, the `Desktop Client` mode is used.

 In `Desktop Client` and `Desktop Applet` operating modes the interprocess communication mode is autodetected at startup.
 In other operating modes, only the `Command line` mode is used and only if the platform TTY is available.